CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 \subsubsection{Workflow Graph Manipulation}

-The repair plan, which constitutes the chosen action $a_t$, is translated into a set of formal operations on the workflow DAG $W_{current}$.
-These operations, such as node replacement, insertion, or parameter modification, result in an updated workflow $W'_{current}$: \begin{itemize} \item \textbf{Node Replacement:} Replacing the failed vertex $v_f$ with a new vertex $v_r$ corresponding to an alternative tool $t_r$.
-All incoming and outgoing edges of $v_f$ are remapped to $v_r$. \item \textbf{Node Insertion:} Inserting a new vertex $v_{new}$ (e.g., for a data preprocessing step) between a predecessor $v_p$ and the failed vertex $v_f$.
-This involves removing the edge $(v_p, v_f)$ and adding new edges $(v_p, v_{new})$ and $(v_{new}, v_f)$. \item \textbf{Parameter Modification:} Retaining the vertex $v_f$, but altering the parameters associated with its tool $t_f$. \end{itemize}
+The repair plan, formalized as the chosen action $a_t$, is executed by applying a series of topological transformations to the current workflow DAG $W_{current}$, resulting in an updated workflow structure $W'_{current}$.
+These transformations primarily consist of three distinct graph operations designed to rectify the identified fault.
+The first transformation, Node Replacement, involves substituting the failed vertex $v_f$ with a new vertex $v_r$ associated with an alternative tool $t_r$, ensuring that all original incoming and outgoing edges of $v_f$ are correctly remapped to $v_r$.
+Alternatively, the agent may perform Node Insertion, which introduces a new intermediate vertex $v_{new}$ between a predecessor node $v_p$ and the failed node $v_f$.
+This operation structurally modifies the path by severing the direct link $(v_p, v_f)$ and establishing a new sequence of edges $(v_p, v_{new})$ and $(v_{new}, v_f)$.
+Finally, Parameter Modification allows for in-situ adjustment, where the vertex $v_f$ is topologically retained, but the hyperparameters governing its underlying tool $t_f$ are recalibrated to resolve the execution error.

-After the graph is manipulated, the Orchestrator validates the logical consistency of the new workflow structure before resuming execution from the point of repair.
-This structured, multi-stage process enables the agent to robustly and efficiently handle a wide range of runtime challenges.